 However, it is important to point out that most of this research is focused on epidemiological and observational studies.

-Even though the reports show that there is a strong connection between the condition and vitamin D, it doesn’t prove that this vitamin is 100% effective for treating the metabolic condition.
+Even though the reports show that there is a strong connection between the condition and vitamin D, it doesn’t prove that this vitamin is 100% effective for treating metabolic conditions.

 Various signs might show people have a vitamin D deficiency.
 Some of them are: